 The Motor Trades Association of Australia (MTAA) represents its member associations with the primary objective of educating and informing government and industry about the role of the automotive sector.
 They proactively participate in the development of sound public policy on issues affecting or impacting the retail motor trades, small business and consumers.
 The sector includes enterprises that sell, service, repair, fuel and maintain Australia’s 19.2 million strong motor vehicle fleet.

-The MTAA represents the Motor Traders’ Association of New South Wales, the Victorian Automobile Chamber of Commerce (incorporating the Tasmanian Automobile Chamber of Commerce), the Motor Trade Association of South Australia, the Motor Trade Association of Western Australia, the Motor Trades Association of the ACT and the Motor Trades Association of the Northern Territory.
+The MTAA represents the Motor Traders’ Association of New South Wales, the Victorian and Tasmanian Automobile Chamber of Commerce, the Motor Trades Association of the ACT, the Motor Trade Association of South Australia, the Motor Trade Association of Western Australia, and the Motor Trades Association of the Northern Territory.